jwyk/tp/README.md

 ## Contributing

-We welcome contributions to the development of Javatro!
+We welcome contributions to the development of javatro!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.